universal-ctags/ctags/docs/optlib.rst

 *Units* test cases
 ......................................................................

-We, universal-ctags developers don't have enough time to learn all languages supported by ``ctags``.
+We, Universal Ctags developers don't have enough time to learn all languages supported by ``ctags``.
 In other word, we cannot review the code.
 Only test cases help us to know whether a contributed option library works well or not.
 We may reject any contribution without